Colors from Ars: Background and release

 On September 17, 2021, Youngjae released a teaser video announcing his solo debut with his first mini album, Colors from Ars.
 The title recalls the rainbow, also suggested by the seven tracks of the record, while "Ars", from the Latin "Ars longa, vita brevis", is the pseudonym Youngjae has been using as a composer and lyricist since 2016.
 Colors from Ars sees the singer producing, composing and writing lyrics for all the songs.

 The extended play was released both digitally and physically on October 5 along with the music video of the title track "Vibin".
 It was inspired by the singer's daily life, his emotions and his fans, and it took five months to complete it.

 Colors from Ars opens with "Beautiful", a warm, upbeat and laid-back song which is a tribute to "a beautiful girl in this beautiful world," followed by the R&B-city pop love song "Tasty".
 "Vibin" is a dance pop song with a house beat which tells of the inability to stop falling in love with a person, and contains the message "Enjoy this moment, what you are feeling now."
 After the first three tracks, the album deviates towards cooler tones and sweeter melodies that tell stories of sentimentality and vulnerability.
 "Roses" expresses excitement towards a loved one and a blossoming love, while "Eternal" is a sentimental pop ballad accompanied by piano and guitar in which the singer mourns the fast passing of time and wishes to spend eternity with those he loves.
 "Moonlight" is R&B and hip hop, and conveys sympathy and comfort.

 The seventh and final track is "Lonely", which was first revealed to the public on April 1, 2021 through a performance and interview posted on Elle Korea's YouTube channel.
 It is an R&B and hip hop song containing a message of consolation and empathy, and an invitation to accept yourself as you are.
-The singer has used the loneliness and emptiness felt in his heart while returning home after a busy day, and the difficulty of showing himself to the world, expressing these feelings with the line "My room is sinking in the deep ocean" (깊은 바닷속으로 내 방이 전부 가라앉네); the final verse "My heart is completely filled with the light of the green ocean" (촐록빛 바다색으로 내 맘이 전부 채워지네) is, on the other hand, a reference to the fans of Youngjae's boy band, Got7, whose official color is green, and expresses how loneliness can be overcome by relying on people close to you.
+The singer has used the loneliness and emptiness felt in his heart while returning home after a busy day, and the difficulty of showing himself to the world, expressing these feelings with the line "My room is sinking in the deep ocean"; the final verse "My heart is completely filled with the light of the green ocean" is, on the other hand, a reference to the fans of Youngjae's boy band, Got7, whose official color is green, and expresses how loneliness can be overcome by relying on people close to you.